-Commands · Cloudflare Workers docs
+Commands

 Publishing to workers.dev

-If you want to publish to workers.dev, you will first need to have a subdomain registered.
-You can register a subdomain by executing the subdomain command.
+*.workers.dev, you will first need to have a subdomain registered.
+You can register a subdomain by executing the

 After you have registered a subdomain, add